Cappamore: History

 The famine years hit the area particularly badly, with the parish of Cappamore losing half of its population.
 Cappamore Historical Society produced a major publication on the history of the area in 1992 entitled "Cappamore: A Parish History".

 Sport

-The sport of hurling is probably the most popular in Cappamore (see Cappamore GAA).
-Cappamore have won the Limerick Senior Hurling Championship on five occasions: 1904, 1954, 1956, 1958 and 1964.
-However Gaelic football, athletics (Bilboa AC) and soccer (Cappamore Celtic FC and Bilboa Ladies Soccer Team) have grown in recent years.
+Cappamore has a number of sports clubs.
+Cappamore GAA and Camogie club organises hurling, camogie and Gaelic football teams at all levels.
+The club has won the Limerick Senior Hurling Championship on five occasions: 1904, 1954, 1956, 1958 and 1964.

+Cappamore Celtic FC is the local soccer club catering for adult and underage teams, both male and female.

+The local athletics club is Bilboa AC.